Philosophy: The Meaning of Life through Ethical Dilemmas

 Religions and Beliefs

-Ever wonder why, despite ideals of religious freedom and acceptance, different religious groups and religions of the world unite or lead into conflict?
-In this course, students will explore a wide range of religious and spiritual ideologies including their origins, beliefs/practices, and adaptations over time.
-Investigations into how belief systems shape contemporary politics, government, and conflict will also be explored.
+Do you ever wonder why people from very different religious backgrounds might peacefully coexist, while others from mostly similar backgrounds find themselves in conflict?
+In this course, students will explore a wide range of belief systems, religious and spiritual ideologies, learning about the origins, practices, and adaptations over time.
+Investigations into how belief systems shape contemporary politics, government, and society will also be explored.

 Social Psychology: To be is to be perceived!

 How is our behavior influenced by our social environment?
 How does our perception of others affect what we do and our sense of identity?
 Whether we want it or not, people (others) influence how we act or behave (how we dress, what we say or don’t say, what we feel).
 In this social psychology course, we will aim to get a deep understanding of human behavior, especially interpersonal relationships.
 We will look at theories and findings in psychology and social psychology, will learn about key ideas, and explore some recent research and unanswered questions.
 This course will be driven by student interests, and will also include topics such as biases, attitudes, obedience, mental health, social identity, and prejudice, among others.
 We will try to understand how others affect who we are and how we behave, and if indeed “hell is other people.”
-Students can opt to take this class at the Honors level.
-Open to Grade Levels: 10,11, 12
+Honors and standard levels

 Advanced History: Theories of Punishment (Honors)

 What aspects of culture and politics promote criminal justice reform?
 How can the United States achieve an effective justice system that protects public safety while also confronting issues related to restoration for those impacted by crime, both the victim and the accused?
 Is the prison industrial complex used by the government and industry to address social, political and economic challenges?
 In this course, students are introduced to criminology and penology.
 Students will examine historical trends, current programs related to reform, and examine the psychological impact and role that poverty, lack of mental health services, addiction, trauma, and education has had on the lives of incarcerated people.
 They will participate in forums led by people whose work or volunteerism is connected to addressing existing issues within the system and engage in field-based experiences.
 Students will explore topics of choice and design viable solutions.
-Open to 12th graders only.

 Advanced History: Independent Research (Honors)

-An intensive, inquiry-based course that will require students to pursue an advanced independent course of research on a topic of their choice.
-Students in this small section will be expected to work through a number of multi-step research assignments that will include producing research based papers, research based presentations, and participate in a number of research challenges and research projects.
-This course is designed to hone the research skills of critical thinking, problem-solving, analysis, and dissemination and is designed for the student who is interested in possibly pursuing advanced humanities research in college.
+An intensive, inquiry-based course that will require students to pursue an advanced independent course of research on topics of their choice.
+Students in this class will be expected to work through several multi-step research assignments, including producing research-based papers and presentations and participating in research projects.
+This course is designed to hone the research skills of critical thinking, problem-solving, analysis, and dissemination.
+It is designed for the student who is interested in possibly pursuing advanced humanities research in college.
 Limit per class: 14 students.

 Global History III: World History